zoneout215/amazon-reviews-proc/README.md

-# ETL pipeline project
+# ETL pipeline pet project

-This repository presents the a solution for ETL pipeline based on Amazon Reviews data.
-The purpose of it is mainly for practice and showcasing dataengineering approach.
-The pipeline outputs and insight over a top 5 rated categories for Amazon products for each month in the time frame of 1994 to 2014.
+This repository presents a ETL pipeline solution based on Amazon Reviews data.
+The purpose of it is mainly for practice and showcasing dataengineering approach for datatransformation.
+The pipeline outputs an insight about a top 5 rated categories for Amazon products for each month in the time frame of 1994 to 2014.

 Data pipeline implementation for processing Amazon product reviews using SNAP dataset (2018):